-Data Compromise is the exposure of sensitive or personally identifiable information (PII) resulting from either intentional security resulting from either intentional security breach (an ‘attack”) or human error.
+Data Compromise is the exposure of sensitive or personally identifiable information (PII) resulting from either intentional security breach (an ‘attack”) or human error.

-Department is any entity within direct hierarchy of the University to include or not limited to a named school, named department, unit and/or affiliate that uses university information technology resources to create, access, store or manage University data to perform their business functions.
+Department is any entity within direct hierarchy of the University to include or not limited to be a named school, named department, unit and/or affiliate that uses University information technology resources to create, access, store or manage University data to perform their business functions.

 Digital Signature is a digital code that can be attached to an electronically transmitted message that uniquely identifies the sender.
 Like a written signature, the purpose of a digital signature is to guarantee that the individual sending the message really is who the individual claims to be.